Rent safe and private dog parks hosted by locals

 Digestive system strength

 Some dogs have very sensitive stomachs or chronic digestive conditions.
-It’s extra important to limit the materials they chew on — both for edible treats and inedible toys — since the potential fallout from them ingesting something they shouldn’t is higher.
+It’s extra important to limit the materials they chew on—both for edible treats and inedible toys—since the potential fallout from them ingesting something they shouldn’t is higher.

 That’s not to say we should be relaxed about allowing otherwise healthy dogs to consume anything they want!
 Simply that some dogs require even more caution.
+(We know.
+Being a responsible dog parent is a lot of work.)

 Should you have separate chew toys and interactive toys?